Guarana Natural Energy – From Amazonia to shelves around the world

 The benefits of Guarana for the body

 Studies had compared guarana to other sources of caffeine.
 As a result, it is proved that guarana promotes a prolonged stimulating effect.
 Likewise, it is proved to improve memory performance speed in concentration tasks, and performance on mental arithmetic tasks.
 Also, guarana has anorectic and antioxidant properties.
 For this reason, studies show that it affects lipid metabolism and increases basal energy and weight loss.
 In addition, it can be useful for obesity treatments.
 Further, catechins and tannins present in guarana seeds protect the body against the effects of free radicals.
-They also help fighting cardiovascular diseases, diabetes, and accelerated ageing.
+They also help fighting cardiovascular diseases, diabetes, and accelerated aging.
 Experimental studies also demonstrate that guarana itself does not result in an adverse effect, in addition to the potential toxicity of caffeine.

 Guarana natural energy extract: we guarantee the best quality and safety